vEnhance/1802/src/vecfield.typ

 Again, these bullets will not make sense to you yet (except the first one, which is the 18.01 fundamental theorem of calculus), because there are several undefined terms.
-Instead, treat this as a template for all the theorem statements you are going to learn soon.
+Instead, treat this as a template for all the theorem statements you are going to learn soon:
+#idea[
-*Every red arrow has an associated Stokes' theorem*.
+  Every red arrow has an associated Stokes result.
+]
 Know this going in to each of the concepts to follow.

 == [TEXT] Stay determined